 4. To Allow Your Devices to Discover Your Tablo OTA DVR

-As a whole-home DVR, Tablo doesn’t connect directly to your TV.
-Instead it sends Over-the-Air signals from your antenna over WiFi or Ethernet to all the devices connected to your home network.
-In order for your devices to ‘find’ your Tablo so it stream video, it uses network discovery protocols.
+Network-Connected Tablo DVRs don't connect directly to your TV.
+Instead they send Over-the-Air signals from your antenna over WiFi or Ethernet to all the devices connected to your home network.
+In order for your devices to ‘find’ your Tablo so it can stream video, it uses network discovery protocols.

 Most Tablo apps have two ways to ‘find’ the Tablo on your network.
 First they will attempt to locate your Tablo by touching base with the home server at Tablo HQ.
 If that fails because the external internet is down, the app will fall back to its last known location on your home network.

-However, the Tablo web app (at my.tablotv.com), and Tablo apps for LG Web OS and Xbox One do not have secondary fallback discovery, so will not be able to locate your Tablo DVR if the internet is down or unavailable.
+However, the Tablo web app (at my.tablotv.com), and Tablo apps for LG Web OS, Samsung TIZEN, and Xbox One do not have secondary fallback discovery, so will not be able to locate your Tablo DVR if the internet is down or unavailable.

 5. To Enable Out-of-Home Streaming from Your Tablo OTA DVR